-Figure 2 Comparisons between a) raw RTM, b) image-domain LS-RTM.
+Figure 1 Comparisons of pre-salt imaging in the dataset between a) RTM, b) image-domain LS-RTM.
 Panels c) and d) are results from the multiparameter inversion: c) shows the velocity overlaid on reflectivity, while d) shows just the reflectivity.